lara-sundare6/fly-island-v2/docs/SRE_docs.md

 * **Definition:** The proportion of time our CI/CD pipeline is available and functioning as expected.
 * **Metric:** `successful_runs / total_runs`
 * **Implementation:** We track the number of successful pipeline runs and the total number of runs using Google Cloud Monitoring.
 A successful run is defined as a pipeline execution where all stages complete without errors.
 Availability is calculated over a rolling 24-hour window.
 * **Monitoring:** We monitor availability across all stages of our pipeline, including build, test, and deploy.
-Dashboards are available in Google Cloud Monitoring  [link to dashboard].
+Dashboards are available in Google Cloud Monitoring  **link coming soon*.

 ### Latency

 * **Definition:** The time it takes for a CI/CD pipeline run to complete.
 * **Metric:** `average_pipeline_duration`
 * **Implementation:** We measure the duration of each pipeline run and calculate the average duration over a 1-hour rolling window using Google Cloud Monitoring.
 * **Monitoring:** We track latency for different types of pipeline runs, such as full builds and deployments triggered by code pushes to the `main` branch.
-Latency metrics are visualized in  [link to dashboard].
+Latency metrics are visualized in  **link coming soon*.

 ### Error Rate

 * **Definition:** The proportion of CI/CD pipeline runs that fail.
 * **Metric:** `failed_runs / total_runs`
 * **Implementation:** We track the number of failed pipeline runs and the total number of runs using Google Cloud Monitoring.
 A failed run is defined as a pipeline execution where any stage encounters an error.
 * **Monitoring:** We categorize different types of errors, such as build errors, test failures, and deployment errors.
-Error rate trends are available in [link to dashboard].
+Error rate trends are available in **link coming soon*.

 ## Service Level Objectives (SLOs)